All Episodes

 We have to figure out a way to deal with the labor needs of the American economy.

-My friends, now I'm gonna say something to you, it's gonna it's gonna stymie a lot of you.
+My friends, now I'm going to say something to you.

 I'm telling you, one of the strongest groups supporting this so-called immigration bill is the Chamber of Commerce.

-Uh to many people in the Republican Party, this is not about their maids, and it's not about their lawns being manicured, and it's not about landscaping, it's not about the it's about big business.
+To many people in the Republican Party, this is not about their maids, and it's not about their lawns being manicured, and it's not about landscaping.

-Uh and you know what it's like trying to get a raise.
+And you know what it's like trying to get a raise.

-Well, fine, get a new wave of workers in here to contribute, and I don't have to worry about my social security.
+Well, fine, get a new wave of workers in here to contribute, and I don't have to worry about my Social Security.

 You saw what happened to President Bush when he tried to.